-Subscription and redemption orders are received each day by the depositary up until 1pm\
+Subscription and redemption orders are received each day by the depositary up until 1pm

 D D D: NAV D D D

+calculation

-calculation date
+date

+Clearing before 1 Clearing before 1 Execution of Publication of Settlement Settlement of

-Clearing before 1 p.m.
-CET for subscription orders Clearing before 1 p.m.
-CET for redemption orders Execution of the order on D at the latest Publication of the net asset value Settlement of subscriptions Settlement of redemptions
+p.m.
+CET for p.m.
+CET for the order on the net asset of redemptions

+subscription orders redemption orders D at the value subscriptions

+latest

-\Unless a specific deadline has been agreed with your financial institution.
+^{}Unless a specific deadline has been agreed with your financial institution.